The Tonkinese Cat Breed

 Others report that the name was not originally Tonkinese, but was given the name “Tonkanese” in Canada.
 Tonkanese was known as an island in the South Pacific were half-breeds were treated as equals.

-When two Tonkinese cats are mated the female will have a litter consisting of different cat breeds, half of the litter are in that case Tonkinese.
+When two Tonkinese are mated the female will have a litter consisting of different cat breeds, half of the litter are in that case Tonkinese.

 The rest of the kittens will be Siamese and Burmese.
 If a Siamese cat is crossed with a Burmese cat then all the kittens will be Tonkinese.